 The ghci.conf file is most useful for turning on favourite options (eg. :set +s), and defining useful macros.
-Placing a .ghci file in a directory with a Haskell project is a useful way to set certain project-wide options so you don't have to type them every time you start GHCi: eg. if your project uses GHC extensions and CPP, and has source files in three subdirectories A, B and C, you might put the following lines in .ghci:
+Placing a .ghci file in a directory with a Haskell project is a useful way to set certain project-wide options so you don't have to type them every time you start GHCi: eg. if your project uses multi-parameter type classes, scoped type variables, and CPP, and has source files in three subdirectories A, B and C, you might put the following lines in .ghci:

 '''

-:set -fglasgow-exts -cpp
+:set -XMultiParamTypeClasses -XScopedTypeVariables -cpp

 :set -iA:B:C

 '''